Menstrual leave

 Menstrual leave is a type of leave where a woman may have the option to take paid or unpaid leave from her employment if she is menstruating and is unable to go to work because of this.
 Throughout its history, menstrual leave has been associated with controversy and discrimination against men, with very few countries enacting policies.
 In these countries, menstrual leave is still associated with low uptake.
 It is seen by some as a criticism of women's work efficiency or as sexism against men.
 Supporters of menstrual leave policies compare its function to that of maternity leave and view it as a promoter of gender equality.

 Background

-Some women experience a condition called dysmenorrhea that causes pain during menstruation.
-Up to 90% of women do not experience problems sufficient to disrupt daily functioning as a result of menstruation, although they may report having some issues prior to menstruation.
+Many women experience a condition called dysmenorrhea that causes pain during menstruation.
+Up to 60% of women experience problems sufficient to disrupt daily functioning as a result of menstruation, and some may report having some issues prior to menstruation.
 Symptoms interfere with normal life, qualifying as premenstrual syndrome, in 20–30% of women.
 In 3–8%, symptoms are severe.
 Premenstrual dysphoric disorder (PMDD) is a severe and disabling form of premenstrual syndrome affecting 1.8–5.8% of menstruating women.